heatblst/Restaurant-Website/README.md

-# Coursera-Assignment-5
+# Coursera-WebDevelopment-Assignment-5
-this is a solution of Assignment 5
+This is a solution of Coursera Web Development Assignment 5.